openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

       This will turn into the upcoming **Linux 3.0 kernel**!
 If you feel adventurous and want to test patches that are not yet ready to go in the mainline kernel, check the [linux-next
         branch](http://kernel.opensuse.org/branches/linux-next).
-These are patches which will go into ˜Linux 3.1², the upcoming+1 version of the Linux kernel.
+These are patches which will go into â€˜Linux 3.1â€², the upcoming+1 version of the Linux kernel.

 **Or track openSUSE**

-Or, you might want to test what is coming in the next openSUSE release via the [˜master branch™](http://kernel.opensuse.org/branches/master).
+Or, you might want to test what is coming in the next openSUSE release via the [â€˜master branchâ€™](http://kernel.opensuse.org/branches/master).
 This will give you
       a kernel that is ahead even of the Factory kernel!
 Each of those kernels is build for a large number of build targets including openSUSE 11.2, 11.3, 11.4 and a number of SLE versions.
-      Clicking on Packages (under the Tools menu top-right) and then the kernel branch you like (the kernel from openSUSE 11.4, SLES10_SP3, linus™ git tree ˜vanilla™, etc) will show you the repository and how to add it.
+      Clicking on Packages (under the Tools menu top-right) and then the kernel branch you like (the kernel from openSUSE 11.4, SLES10_SP3, linusâ€™ git tree â€˜vanillaâ€™, etc) will show you the repository and how to add it.
 These kernels are build daily, so tracking what the kernel developers are up to is easy as pie!

 Michal Marek, working on kernel.opensuse.org told us that:

+â€œ

 master, openSUSE-11.3, openSUSE-11.4, vanilla, stable and linux-next should work on any
         of 11.3, 11.4 and Factory.
 I fixed the spec files now so that the packages also install on 11.2, but that release is out of support, anyway.

-
+â€

 **How to use it**